KHard2Bme/Python-Project-Template/Movie_README.md

 - There is noticeable volatility in each of the stock prices.
 For example, CMG shows more pronounced fluctuations compared to all the others.

  <b>Comparative Performance:</b>
-- When comparing the stocks DRI, YUM and SBUX generally trade at price levels close in range as opposed to MCD which is a bit higher in price.
+- When comparing the stocks DRI, YUM and SBUX which generally trade at price levels close in range as opposed to MCD which is a bit higher in price.
 CMG trades at a substancially higher price than all the other stocks in this dataset.